Welcome to our page on The Catholic Life of the School .

 Cafod and Caritas representatives often visit to lead assemblies in school.
 Training of Chaplains by the Cafod team.
 Training of Staff in delivering Mini Vinnies.
 Working with the diocese on GIFT chaplaincy training and diocescan planning meetings and celebrations.

 Children in Year 3 receive the sacraments of Reconciliation and Holy Communion.
 Preparation is carried out in class with the class teacher.
 Meetings are held in the parish centre and parents attend with their children.
 School supports this process by encouraging participation and reminding families of the dates and times of the meetings.
-The teachers go through booklets with the children on the day of the meetings whilst Fr McMahon talks to the parents about the Sacramental journey at St Teresa’s.
+The teachers go through booklets with the children on the day of the meetings and celebrate mass with Father Anthony and their families.